Melanie Thornton: Funeral

 A memorial service for Thornton was held at the Kaiser Wilhelm Memorial Church in Berlin on November 30, where German singer Sarah Connor sang "Love How You Love Me".
+Following the memorial service, Thornton's family arranged for her to be transported to South Carolina for burial.
+Her funeral was held at Fielding Funeral Home's chapel in Charleston, South Carolina, on December 8, 2001.
+Former La Bouche music partner Lane McCray did not attend the memorial service or funeral as he felt his presence could be seen as a disruption, in addition to the undisclosed legal litigation against Thornton's sister Lois Chisholm.
 Thornton was buried at Mount Pleasant Memorial Gardens, in Mount Pleasant, Charleston County, South Carolina.